slamice/wri/hipsters/hipsterschapter0synopsis.md

 - Makes art
 - Adds to the story with his nonchallant persona.
 He is very well part of the machine and as with everyone else, completely indifferent.
 You can imagine how gross he is.

-Dock:
+Prof:
 - Angry philosopher
 - Works as a cook and does odd jobs
-- Thinks he is a rock God
+- Thinks he is a God of knowledge
-- Doesn't understand him and finds a reason to try to destroy him

 Andy:
 - Very rough guy